opendilab/DI-engine-docs/cartpole_en.rst

 - Reaching the maximum step of episode, whose default is 200.

-When does the Cartpole mission count as a victory
+When Does the Cartpole Mission Count as a Victory
 --------------------------------

 When the average episode reward for 100 trials reaches 195 or more, the game is considered a victory.